rvva/svn-webdav/README.md

 # SVN-webdav

-Lightweight Webdav Apache Subversion server based on Alpine Linux.
+Lightweight Webdav Apache Subversion server container based on Alpine Linux.
 The access to the server is possible only via WebDav protocol (http://).

 ## How to use this image.